top of page

 MIND

 When settled a bit, begin counting exhalations.
 Say a drawn-out "one" silently for the entire length of the first exhalation.
 Inhale naturally, being aware of the sensations of breathing in.
-And then say a drawn-out "two" for the entire length of your next exhalation.
+And then say a drawn-out silent "two" for the entire length of your next exhalation.
 Continue until "ten" and then start over.

 If you find yourself counting past ten, notice this too and return again to "one."